HecVini/EverydayData/README.md

 # EverydayData

 ## Introduction
 Hi!
-Welcome to my day-to-day dataset.
-I have been work a lot with numbers on the enviroment, the economy and production, and maybe it can help you all.
+Welcome to my day-to-day dataset. <br/> I have been work a lot with numbers on the enviroment, the economy and production, and maybe it can help you all.
 Sources, code lines and final datasets are available.
-All ata description is listed below.
-Mostrly done in R.
+All data description is listed below.
+Mostly done in R. <br/>

 All data is divided into four 5 categories: Default Patterns, Greenhouse Gases (GHGs) Emissions, Land-Use and Farming, World Indicators and Brazilian Indicators.
 Dates are always set on YYYY-MM-DD format (if available).